console-helpers/svn-buddy/README.md

 2. open an Interactive Editor for commit message entry
 3. commit message is automatically generated, from:
  * selected changelist name (when `--cl` option was used)
- * commit messages of all merged revisions (when this is a merge commit)
+ * merged revision information using selected merge template (when this is a merge commit)
- * list of conflicted paths (if merge caused conflicts, that later were resolved)
+ * list of conflicted paths (if conflicts were present, but later were resolved)
 4. once user is done changing commit message a confirmation dialog is shown to ensure user really wants to perform commit
 5. when user agreed previously the commit is made

-The auto-generated commit message looks like this:
+The auto-generated commit message looks like this (with `group_by_revision` merge template):

 ```
 Changelist Name